Skip to main content

 Return on Equity

-Nearly a third of Xcel’s total request (approximately $144 million annually) is due to a requested increase in the company's authorized return.
+Nearly a third of Xcel’s original total request (approximately $144 million annually) is due to a requested increase in the company's authorized return.
 Investor-owned utilities are owned by shareholders.
 In Minnesota, and many other states, utilities are granted a monopoly service territory.
 This makes sense to take advantage of economies of scale, and because no one wants multiple power lines running down their street.
 Monopoly utilities are required to provide reliable service in compliance with state law.
 In exchange, they are allowed to earn a fair return for their shareholders.
 The PUC is tasked with making sure that return is reasonable and balanced with the public’s need for affordable electricity.

 What is CUB asking for?